ISI-TechKnAcq/techknacq-tk/README.md

   Interface for searching the Web with Google or Bing.

-## Requirements
+## Installation & Requirements

-The TechKnAcq toolkit runs in Python 3 on Linux and OS X.
+The TechKnAcq toolkit runs in Python 3 on Linux and OS X. We are in the process of creating a Dockerfile to allow a portable, self-contained environment for running TechKnAcq.

 ### Python Dependencies